Frequently Asked Questions

 How much will it cost?

-I currently charge £40 per fifty-minute session.
+I currently charge £50 per fifty-minute session for individuals and £70 for couples.
 Payment is made at the end of each session by cash, bank transfer or cheque please.

 Is counselling confidential?